barberd/coco9511pak/README.md

 This 'two instructions to read' method may not be the most elegant for those used to programming the Am9511 on an 8080, but was necessary due to the timing considerations discussed above.
 An alternative, if one wants to design their own board, is to use a PIA, discussed below.

-Additionally, when doing a write, the Am9511-4 and Am9511-1 needs the write line to complete 30ns (60ns for the Am9511) before the chip select is finished.
+Additionally, when doing a write, the Am9511-4 and Am9511-1 needs the write line to complete 30 ns (60 ns for the Am9511) before the chip select is finished.
 Since both signals are normally derived from the same clock on the Color Computer, they normally finish at the same time.
-As such, a one-shot multivibrator 74LS123 is used; the write signal triggers the one shot that provides the needed 100ns pulse (150ns on the Am9511), leaving enough time in the clock cycle to meet valid data bus and chip select timing requirements.
+As such, a one-shot multivibrator 74LS123 is used; the write signal triggers the one shot that provides the needed 100 ns pulse (150 ns on the Am9511), leaving enough time in the clock cycle to meet valid data bus and chip select timing requirements.
+See the below section 'Write Timing' for additional detail.

 ### But I don't want to HALT the CPU during a read!

-A jumper is included on the board design so the HALT behavior can be disabled.
+Jumper JP1 is included on the board design so the HALT behavior can be disabled.
 If disabled, then the programmer will need to account for the time it takes for chip transfer to complete instead by calculating software instruction timing.

 On a 6809 CoCo running at .89 Mhz this is not an issue and the jumper can be removed to disable the HALT behavior; a LD instruction takes three cycles so the time for the two intervening clock cycles between the load cycles of the LD instructions is greater than the required 2840 ns.

-However, if the CoCo3 double speed poke is done or the 6809 processor has been replaced with a 6309 processor running in native mode (so LD instructions only take 2 cycles), there might not be enough time for the transfer to complete, and the programmer will need to add in NOP instructions or perform other work to obtain the necessary timing.
+However, when running without the jumper and the CoCo3 double speed poke or a 6309 processor running in native mode (so LD instructions only take 2 cycles), there might not be enough time for the transfer to complete, and the programmer will need to add in NOP instructions or perform other work to obtain the necessary timing between the two load instructions.

 ## Alternative Implementation Methods